karadikid/landing-zone/test-environment-setup/README.md

 ## Attach Suitable IAM Role to Cloud9 EC2 Instance

+TO DO: Create CloudFormation template for the following set up and provide directions to run it from the AWS console using the Administrator account.

 First, create a new IAM policy:

 1. In the AWS Console, access the IAM service